liamtabib/VertexAI-pipeline/README.md

-# SummaryAI: ecommerce analytics with AI insights
+# Data Pipeline using Google Cloud
-This project is a collections of pipelines and AI summarisation for product data.
-It serves educational purpose to learn how to build data pipelines with **Dagster** and **Vertex AI**.
-You can see the final result of the project in this live [dashboard](https://your-dashboard-url.com/).
+This project is an end-to-end data pipeline that visualizes product data with an AI summary.
+It served as a way to learn to build data pipelines with **Dagster** and **Vertex AI**.
+You can see the final result of the project in this live [dashboard](https://productdashboard.app/).

 ![demo](./docs/demo_dashboard.gif)